My Bowl Overflowing With Thoughts

 God was still in my heart even though I didn’t remember anything about Christ, the Bible, or what being a Christian even meant.
 One thing was clear, however.
 Something was still floating around inside my confused brain that knew the truth.
 I just wasn’t sure yet what that truth really was or meant, or why I thought one of my brother’s name was Jesus.
 (My permission again to laugh.)

 Finally, the doctors felt I was ready to leave.
 Eighteen days after that ambulance took me to Highline Hospital, Chris was by my side as we walked to our car, which, to me, felt like the first time ever.
-And today, twenty-eight years later, I can still feel what that drive was like as I was nervous yet excited to be re-introduced to the world.
+And today, thirty years later, I can still feel what that drive was like as I was nervous yet excited to be re-introduced to the world.